chagasVinicius/project-nu/README.md

-# project-nu
+# project

-This is the project-nu, a RESTful web service with the basic features for one or more checking accounts.
+This is the project, a RESTful web service with the basic features for one or more checking accounts.
 The solution uses the basic architecture of a REST Web application, using the commons HTTP request verbs to:

 - POST an operation on a checking account
 ```